gavingu2255-ai/WLM-Open-Source/README.md

 - Compatibility layers
 - Implementation details
 - Any information enabling reconstruction of WLM
+These belong to the Implementation Layer
+(160,000 words),
-These belong to the Implementation Layer (160,000 words), which is private and available only to strategic partners.
+which is private and available only to strategic partners.

 Purpose of the Shadow Layer
 - Establish a stable public reference for WLM
 - Provide a dimensional framework for researchers
-- Enable conceptual alignment without exposing operational mechanisms
+- Enable conceptual alignment without exposing mechanisms
-- Preserve the source boundary
+- Preserve the Source Boundary
 - Serve as the entry point for future collaboration The Shadow Layer is the visible architecture, not the engine.

 Versioning
 WLM Shadow Layer — Version 1.0 (Final Freeze)
 Date: 29 January 2026
 Location: Melbourne, Australia
-Author: Wujie Gu (Gavin)
+Author: Gavin (Wujie)
 This version is sealed.
 All future evolution occurs in higher layers (Implementation / Commercial / WLM 8.0+).

 Source Boundary
 Structure can be trained.